fdebrus/NeopoolHomeAssistant/README.md

 Install and configure the Neopool for Tasmota, how to https://tasmota.github.io/docs/NeoPool/

 Configure MQTT to connect the Tasmota module to HomeAssistant.
+Enable "setoption4 1" in Tasmota Console

 ![image](https://github.com/fdebrus/NeopoolHomeAssistant/assets/33791533/5b1388a1-e8fa-41fa-bf44-a80831af3bb0)